-It’s good to get some thoughts and perspective.
+It’s good to get some thoughts and perspectives.
 Educate yourself.
 But it’s not necessarily proper for you to diagnose and treat yourself.

 Professional help can cost less than self-help.
 (At least in property…)

-While you can certainly sift through all the information you want for free, and come to your own conclusion, you can also get the advice of someone who is a proeprty expert for free.
+While you can certainly sift through all the information you want for free, and come to your conclusion, you can also get the advice of someone who is a property expert for free.

 All you have to do is reach out to an estate agent.
 A good estate agent will help you figure out if buying or renting makes better sense for you.
 They’ll help you assess your situation lend you their thoughts and insight based upon their knowledge and experience.
 Notice I said a “good” one, beware of the large corporates who hide behind multiple business names.
 Often the advice is based on the head office target they need to hit this week!